-Each school delivers their own Orientation Program to Kindergarten children.
-We provide the schools with a confidential Transition Statement about your child to assist the Orientation process.
-The Transition Statement is a document compiled by both teacher and parents at the beginning of Term 4.
+Each Primary School delivers their own unique Orientation Program to Kindergarten children.
+We support this process by sharing with schools a confidential Transition Statement about your child which is a document compiled by both teacher and family at the beginning of Term 4.